Mother of crash victims says community support will ‘help us bear with this’

 “I don’t know how I’ll live that moment,” she said in Spanish.
 “But I know that having all of those people by our side would help us bear with this.”

-Zacarias and husband Jesus Mejia-Santana lost a total of six children and her brother Saturday afternoon when their Toyota Sienna was struck by a car that blew through a red light going more than 100 mph at Cheyenne Avenue and Commerce Street, according to the North Las Vegas Police Department.
+Zacarias and husband Jesus Mejia-Santana lost six children and her brother Saturday afternoon when their Toyota Sienna was struck by a car that blew through a red light going more than 100 mph at Cheyenne Avenue and Commerce Street, according to the North Las Vegas Police Department.

 Four others were reported injured in the six-vehicle wreck.